Constellation-Labs/documentation-hub/validate/setup-guides/do/create-droplet.md

 ### Select Region

-We now need to pick a region (location) where our Node will live (or be creating within).
+We now need to pick a region (location) where our node will live (or be creating within).

-Generally, you will want the location of your Node to be closest to your customer.
+Generally, you will want the location of your node to be closest to your customer.
 This isn't really known, so we can choose criteria that best fits *you*:

   - Closest to you.
   - Most reliable up time
   - Fastest transmission rate

 :::info
-Location of your future Node (VPS) is part of the whole concept of *decentralization*.
+Location of your future node (VPS) is part of the whole concept of *decentralization*.
 :::

 ![](/img/validator_nodes/node-do-region.png)